 There are hundreds of varieties of running bamboo out there, but many of the most aggressive species belong to the genus Phyllostachys.

-Phyllostachys aurea golden bamboo species
+Phyllostachys aurea golden bamboo grove

 • Phyllostachys aurea (Golden bamboo or Fishpole bamboo): An attractive, fast-growing species that gets up to 30 feet tall with thick culms and dense green foliage, Golden Bamboo has become a very popular variety.
 It’s especially popular for privacy screens on account of its height and density.
 It’s actually a great choice in cold climates where it’s less likely to spread out of control.
 But beware, with ample water and mild winters, it can spread like crazy.
 (Not to be confused with Bambusa vulgaris, an open-clump variety of timber bamboo which is also known as Golden Bamboo.)

 • Phyllostachys aureosulcata (Yellow groove bamboo): Widely grown as an ornamental, this species has a distinctive yellow stripe that runs along the culm grooves.
 Shoots can grow up to 50 feet tall and 2-3 inches in diameter.
 The fresh shoots are also known to be quite tasty.
-Some New England states have banned this species, which is cold hardy and invasive.
+Some New England states have banned this species, which is cold-hardy and invasive.

 • Phyllostachys bissetii: Very cold hardy with a vigorous growth habit, Bissetii is a popular choice for privacy screens.
 In the coldest parts of the country, it usually gets about 10 feet tall.
 In more moderate areas, like USDA zone 7, it can exceed 30 feet in height with an aggressive root system.